Green Office’s purpose is to make business more efficient and sustainable with the implementation of our Managed Print Service Solution.

 I was sitting in a meeting with a potential client (now a client), going through the importance of having a strategy and/or plan for your print environment and he stated, “I have a KPI which I have to meet, which is to reduce my print within our organisation by 80% by 2020.
 The problem is that I don’t even know my current volumes, therefore I need a print assessment so that we have a starting point.”
 This client at least he had a goal or target in mind.

 My view on print reduction in the South African market as the article suggests, is certainly due to more companies adopting MPS solutions.
 I would also agree that the comment made about “consumer worlds blending into millennial expectation” has an impact.
 The millennials are a lot less inclined to print, as they are wired to do everything digitally, so this will naturally have a massive impact on print reductions as they infiltrate the working world.

-So, the answer is yes, print is being reduced, to what level you deploy a Managed Print Service in your organisation will be the measure of how quickly this will happen.
+So, the answer is yes, print is being reduced, and this is why you need a print assessment for MPS to understand at what level you can deploy a Managed Print Service in your organisation to measure of how quickly this will happen.